NBA Trade Deadline: Will Sixers' Ben Simmons Finally Be Traded?

 Beal has a player option and could become an unrestricted free agent after this year, so he could walk for nothing.
 If the Sixers were able to clear cap space, they could threaten to sign him.

-Beal is on a shortlist of players that the Sixers would trade the Sixers for, according to The Athletic, but the Sixers haven’t been willing to include Maxey or Thybulle in any deals.
+Beal is on a shortlist of players that the Sixers would trade Simmons for, according to The Athletic, but the Sixers haven’t been willing to include Maxey or Thybulle in any deals.

-Morey and company will be keeping an eye on the Beal situation, especially if they aren’t able to land Harden.

 Portland Trail Blazers